 Even with LinkedIn, Facebook, and online application systems, the resume is still king.
 It is your chance to quickly show all of the really great accomplishments you've made and how well equipped you are for the job at hand.
 The trick is that you only have one page.
 Oh . . . and about 10 seconds to seal the deal.

 Conventions of the Genre

-The first rule of the resume is that it must be only 1 page long.
+The first rule of the resume is that it must be only one page long.
 No more, no less.
+(There are some exceptions in certain fields that allow two pages, but these are very rare.)
 If you go over, you’ve broken the rules of the genre.
 If you go under, you tell your audience that you don’t have much experience.
-This one page is golden space--use it wisely.
+This one page is golden space—use it wisely.

 Speaking of "golden space," the "Golden Triangle" is the space which occupies the top left-hand corner of the resume and branches out to form a triangle from there.
 This space is where your reader is most likely to look first.
 That means we should put all of the most valuable information within that space.
 If you choose to break this rule (like putting your name on the right side of the paper), do so carefully and with thought.
 Your audience should be able to get the information they need quickly.
 Remember, a prospective employer only gives about 7-10 seconds per resume before deciding if it lives to the next stage in the application process.

 What information will you place in the golden triangle?

 If you have a bit of extra white space on your resume (usually due to a lack of relevant work experience) you should focus on your school experience.
 List the accomplishments you have achieved during your time at university: Teacher Assistantships, Projects, Lab Work, Courses Completed, Scholarships, Club Memberships, etc.